Elevate Branding with a Custom Color Palette

 Primary vs. Secondary Palette

-Keep your primary palette simple, utilizing around 3 primary colors for most of your This keeps things clean and professional, allowing you to call attention to your key points or call to actions without being distracting.
+Keep your primary palette simple, utilizing around 3 primary colors for most of your brand.
+This keeps things clean and professional.
+It allows you to call attention to your key points or call to actions without being distracting.

 Build out a secondary palette of complementing colors for when you need a little more.
 These colors are great for complex illustrations or accent colors.